Relations between China and Japan

 Japanese Meiji Restoration

 Probably the most important event in modern Japanese history came in 1868.
-It was forced upon Japan by the western powers in a similar way to the First Opium War on China in 1840.
+The restoration was forced upon Japan by the western powers in a similar way to how the First Opium War forced onerous conditions on China in 1840.
 This time it was the Americans under Commodore Perry who caused unequal treaties between the US and Japan to be signed in 1858.
 For centuries Japan had been ruled by a dynastic emperor modeled somewhat on the China's imperial system.
 The Meiji Restoration brought in constitutional monarchy rather like Britain.
 The emperor was the figurehead of the country but had limited political power.
 The Imperial system in Japan has deeper roots than in China.
 Indeed the same family has ruled for 1,700 years as a single continuous dynasty.
-The emperor is considered sacred and loyalty absolute but he rarely rules by diktat, he works through the military shoguns and imperial officials.
-The Meiji system allowed Japan to rapidly modernize and so provided a blueprint as to how an Asian country could catch up and take on the European powers.
+The emperor is considered sacred but he rarely rules by diktat, he works through the military shoguns and imperial officials.
+The Meiji system allowed Japan to rapidly modernize and so provided a blueprint as to how an Asian country could catch up and then take on the European powers as an equal.

 Late Qing conflict with China

 Japan's interest in the agricultural potential and natural resources of nearby Korea was not forgotten.
 When Qing power began to fade, Japan seized the opportunity to invade Korea in 1875.
 Japan then took the Ryukyu islands (Liuqiu ) in 1880 (a string of islands between Japan and Taiwan).
 The stand-off in Korea lasted until 1894 when Japan triggered the Sino-Japanese War .
 On 25th July 1894 Japanese attacks on Chinese ships led to the sinking of China's few, brand-new European style warships.
-The battle for Korea had to be won on the seas because this was the main transport link to Korea - the mountains of north Korea obstruct access by land.
+This battle for Korea had to be won on the seas because this was the main transport link to Korea - the mountains of north Korea obstruct access by land.
 Japan then launched attacks towards Beijing from both Korea and Shandong.
-After Chinese defeat an ignominious peace treaty was signed by Li Hongzhang in 1895 on behalf of Dowager Empress Cixi.
+After the defeat of China an ignominious peace treaty was signed by Li Hongzhang in 1895 on behalf of Dowager Empress Cixi.
 Although Korea became an independent nation again, China lost Taiwan and the Liaoning peninsula to Japan.
-At this time Japan became Britain's Asian ally, as Britain wanted to limit the continuing Russian encroachment of eastern Asia.
+At this time Japan had become Britain's Asian ally, as Britain wanted to limit the continuing Russian encroachment of eastern Asia.
+Japan can thus be seen as following Britain's foreign policy aims at this time.
 As a further sign of weakness, China required Russian support to eject Japan from Liaoning, only to strengthen Russia's hand in Manchuria from then on.
 The defeat of a once mighty China by the former peripheral state of Japan was more humiliating than defeat by European powers.
 The Japanese had been derogatively termed no more than ‘dwarf pirates’ wō hǎi dào.
 However Japan's rapid rise demonstrated how an ancient Asian state could rapidly modernize.
 Japan soon moved to add Korea to its empire in 1910.
 Taiwan then prospered and rapidly modernized under Japanese rule with little unrest, this encouraged Japan to believe that further annexations within China would have the same result.

 word war, japan, germany, shandong